Theory of the Five Elements

 The Five Adaptation Types

-Everywhere in nature, there is dynamic interchange; the seed (Yin) grows into the plant (Yang) which eventually withers and dies back into the earth (Yin).
+Through constant observation of nature, a dynamic interchange has been discovered which seems to follow a regular pattern - for example, the seed (Yin) grows into the plant (Yang) which eventually withers and dies back into the earth (Yin).
 Winter (Yin) transforms through Spring into Summer (Yang) which in turn changes through Autumn into Winter (Yin) again.

-The term ‘Element’ does not bear the same meaning as in Western thinking.
+In this context, the term ‘Element’ does not bear the same meaning as in Western thinking.
 In Chinese terms, it is not seen as a material substance but rather as a power or a specific quality of the Universe.
-The Elements are seen as transition phases of the different manifestations of Ch’i.
-This idea of varied energetic states corresponds amazingly to modern discoveries in physics – especially Quantum Physics.
+This idea of varied energetic states forming particular relationships with each other corresponds amazingly to modern discoveries in physics – especially Quantum Physics.

 Qualifications - Tools